idris-hackers/idris-mode/readme.markdown

 You can install pre-built packages from [MELPA](http://melpa.org/) or [MELPA Stable](http://stable.melpa.org): `idris-mode` will automatically be enabled in `.idr` files without any further configuration.
 Please install a version corresponding to the version of Idris that you use.
 The current Git (and therefore MELPA) version of `idris-mode` will work with the current Git version of Idris, while the latest release on Hackage will work with the corresponding tagged version of `idris-mode`.

 If you are using Emacs 24.4 or newer with released versions of Idris, but you want other packages from MELPA, then you can pin the version of `idris-mode` to the one found in MELPA Stable.
-For details, please consult the documentation for `package-pinned-packages`.
+For details, please consult the documentation for `package-pinned-packages` (`C-h v package-pinned-packages RET`).

 Alternatively, download the elisp files, and place them somewhere in your load path.